philmph/philmph.github.io/content/posts/4/index.md

   }
 ```

-If the module doesn't handle this it could break the run.
+Takeaway: If the module doesn't handle `null` properly, this could lead to unexpected errors.

-## My Usage Pattern
+## 💭 My Usage Pattern

-For advanced checks `validation` blocks is the right choice.
+For advanced checks on variable content (like format or length), the **`validation`** block is the right choice.

-Otherwise, my key thoughts are two:
+Otherwise, my key thoughts narrow down to two questions:

+---

-- Do my `resource` blocks allow ommiting a variable input?
+1. Do my `resource` blocks allow **omitting** a variable input?

-An `description` might be an optional input to a `resource` while `name` is likely always mandatory and not allowed to be omitted.
+A `description` might be an optional argument to a `resource`, while `name` is likely always mandatory and shouldn't be omitted.
+(This dictates the use of `nullable = true` or `nullable = false`).

+---

-- Do I want to always assign the `default` if the variable is not provided?
+2. Do I want to always assign a **`default`** if the variable is not provided?

-Expanding on the above: Maybe my module always wants a `description` of `Managed by OpenTofu`.
-This is achieven
+Expanding on the above: Maybe my module always wants a `description` of `"Managed by OpenTofu"`.
+This is achieved by setting the `default` value in addition to `nullable = false`.

-This mostly happens by accident when root modules use loops with `for_each` with unassigned values as shown.
+This situation mostly occurs by accident when root modules use loops with `for_each` and pass **unassigned values**, as shown in the previous example.

+## 🔚 Closing

+Thanks once again for stopping by!
+This one got way longer then I intended it to be but I hope you had fun reading.

 ## 📚 References